-In the College of Medicine, during the clinical phase of the curriculum, students must pass the NBOME COMLEX-USA Level 1 to continue with their third-year clinical rotations.
+In the College of Osteopathic Medicine, during the clinical phase of the curriculum, students must pass the NBOME COMLEX-USA Level 1 to continue with their third-year clinical rotations.
 The NBOME COMLEX-USA Level 2-CE exam must be passed during the fourth-year clinical rotations (third year for PCSP and APAP students).
 See Section 2.4.7 for more details regarding the NBOME COMLEX USA exams.
-To progress from year three into year four, students must also pass the six core Subject (Shelf) exams.
-In the fourth year, students must pass two additional Subject (Shelf) exams in Ambulatory Medicine and Emergency Medicine.
-These requirements must be fulfilled to be making satisfactory academic progress.
+To progress from year three into year four, students must also pass the six core Subject (Shelf) exams, all other required coursework, including completing all rotation assignments and securing all rotation evaluations.
+In the fourth year, students must pass two additional LECOM subject exams in Ambulatory Medicine and Emergency Medicine.
+These requirements must be fulfilled to be considered making satisfactory academic progress.
 Students will be evaluated at the end of each clinical rotation by their preceptor, Regional Dean, and Clinical Education Office.